melohagan/budibase-datasource-appwrite-account/README.md

-# Appwrite-account
+# Appwrite-users
 This is a readme for your new Budibase plugin.

 # Description
-Manage user accounts in Appwrite
+Manage users in Appwrite

 Find out more about [Budibase](https://github.com/Budibase/budibase).